All our homes have a COVID-19 Management Plan.

 • Pre-entry leave

 This type of leave is made available to someone entering into residential aged care or those moving into a new one.
-This occurs before you enter an aged care facility or the one you are currently in can no longer provide you with the care services you need, leaving you to find and secure a spot in one that does.
-Pre-entry leave of a week is typically granted so you can make preparations and secure your place at the new facility.
+This occurs before you enter an aged care home or the one you are currently in can no longer provide you with the care services you need, leaving you to find and secure a spot in one that does.
+Pre-entry leave of a week is typically granted so you can make preparations and secure your place at the new home.

 • Social leave